Thrilled with the Landscape

 Gold Star Work

-The individuals who call Ihlseng Cottage home during the work day wrote in to OPP to thank the crew who completed work at their building.
+The individuals who call Ihlseng Cottage home during the work day wrote to OPP to thank the crew who completed work at their building.
 The members of the crew were Alan Shaffer, Greg Corbin and Mark Kopchik."We are tremendously impressed with everyone who helped to get the tubs cleaned in Ihlseng.
 They did a great job clearing the pipes and spent a great deal of time and effort trying to clean out the paint.
 These men deserve gold stars!"

-Anne Riley wrote in to OPP to express thanks to the crew, including Paul Cox, Scott Smith, Rob Knapik and John Daulby, who worked on the railing at Ridge Riley's Bridge in Alumni Gardens.
+Anne Riley wrote to OPP to express thanks to the crew, including Paul Cox, Scott Smith, Rob Knapik and John Daulby, who worked on the railing at Ridge Riley's Bridge in Alumni Gardens.
 Anne is Ridge's daughter.
 "Thank you so much for the beautiful railing work on the bridge.
 I am just so delighted."

 Making Whitmore a Success

-Joe Keiser, assistant head for Chemistry Department, wrote in to OPP commending Rob Bloom, who was the point-person for the Whitmore Lab renovations project.
+Joe Keiser, assistant head for Chemistry Department, wrote to OPP commending Rob Bloom, who was the point-person for the Whitmore Lab renovations project.
 "Rob's help was critical to all facets of the project.
 He has served very effectively as the interface between OPP, the Chemistry Department, Stantec, Barton Malow, and the Greenberg contractor.
 Throughout the project, Rob demonstrated his knowledge and ability to work effectively with a wide range of people in a kind and pleasant manner.
 Rob was fast and helpful with all explanations, and I was impressed by his ability to keep up with the constant barrage of meetings, emails and decisions.

 "I was impressed and surprised by Rob's willingness to oversee not just the big decisions, but also by his willingness to get involved with some of the small details.
 One part of the project that Rob got very involved with was the design of the first floor AV system.
 Not only was Rob involved in the detailed design discussions, but he also came to Whitmore on the first day it was used to make sure everything worked well.